 Elder Financial Abuse and the Burdens Associated With It

-Reasons For Elder Financial Abuse
+Common Elder Financial Abuse Scams

 - Unsolicited Home Repairs – Often, a team of scammers will go through neighborhoods containing a large number of older residents, or they will monitor the obituaries and death notices to find the most vulnerable victims and claim that they found something that needed to be fixed.